jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 2

     # NOTES
-    # a string is not None
+    # a string is not the same object as None
-    # a float is not None
+    # a float is not the same object as None
-    # an integer is not None
+    # an integer is not the same object as None
-    # True is not None
+    # True is not the same object as None
-    # False is not None
+    # False is not the same object as None
     # None is None

-    # Exceptions seen
-    # AssertionError

 ----

 * I add an `assert statement`_ for a tuple_ (anything in parentheses ``( )`` separated by a comma)

   .. code-block:: python
-    :lineno-start: 26
+    :lineno-start: 23
     :emphasize-lines: 4

     # assert '' is None